 - Reposado Tequila (Tipo 3): Reposado, or rested, tequilas are aged in wood casks for a minimum of 2 months and many are aged from 3-9 months.

 - Añejo Tequila (Tipo 4): Añejo tequila is "old" tequila.
 These tequilas are aged for a minimum of 1 year to produce a dark, very robust spirit.
 Some of the best añejos spend between 18 months and 4 years in the barrel.

 - Extra-Añejo Tequila (Tipo 5): Extra-añejo or muy añejo tequilas spend over 4 years in barrels.
 They are rare and expensive.

 After each tequila has spent the appropriate amount of time resting, it is time for bottling.
-There is nothing really special to speak of as much of the process is mechanized, but the tequila bottles themselves can be quite interesting.
+There is nothing too interesting in this mechanized process, but the tequila bottles themselves can be quite interesting.

 Many tequila brands have a story behind their bottle design.
-For instance, the bottles of Tequila Tezon have two metal plates engraved with symbols for the elements that are essential the tequila: Agave, Fire, Tahona and Spirit.
+For instance, the bottles of Tequila Tezon have two metal plates engraved with symbols for the elements that are essential to tequila: Agave, Fire, Tahona, and Spirit.
 Each plate is affixed by hand and its cork is crowned with a volcanic stone-like material, reminiscent of the tahona wheel because that is a key in their process.
-It is a work of art.

 Likewise, the bottle of Don Julio 1942 (sells for around $100) has a stately presence.
 This bottle is tall and skinny, giving off a very regal flair that dwarfs every other bottle on the shelf.